uswds/uswds-site/pages/design-principles/design-principles.md

 permalink: /design-principles/
 layout: styleguide
 category: Design principles
 lead: USWDS Design Principles support and reflect the important guidance codified in the [21st Century Integrated Digital Experience Act](https://digital.gov/resources/21st-century-integrated-digital-experience-act/).
 These design principles are intended to help teams across government align on important common goals and better use the design system — to be an evaluative lens for design and implementation decisions.
+Regardless how you build, any USWDS project should  support these principles.
+redirect_from:
+  - /principles/
 subnav:
   - text: Start with real user needs
-    href: "#start-wth-real-user-needs"
+    href: "#start-with-real-user-needs"
   - text: Earn trust
     href: "#earn-trust"
   - text: Embrace accessibility